FarronF/limerick-council-meetings/meetings/2018/11/07-Monthly Meeting of the Municipal District of Newcastle West/Minutes - Monthly Meeting of the Municipal District of Newcastle West - 3rd October 2018.md

 The Senior Executive Engineer, Physical Development Directorate, gave a presentation to

-Members on Japanese Knotweed in County Limerick.---
+Members on Japanese Knotweed in County Limerick.
+---
 3

 She referred to the Invasive Species App and noted that approximately 500 reports of